derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 heterogeneous).

-Most data frame implementations allow for access by column (and sometimes even row) names rather than indices, but since that easy enough to add to an ordinal-based implementation by using a lookup structure from names to indices, we'll work only with ordinal indices for our proof of concept.
+Most data frame implementations allow for access by column (and sometimes even row) names rather than indices, but since that is easy enough to add to an ordinal-based implementation by using a lookup structure from names to indices, we'll work only with ordinal indices for our proof of concept.